Anglia-Ruskin-IoT-Labs/imirror/README.md

 @lxterminal -e sudo /home/pi/skill-server-imirror/run.py #$HOME doesnt work
 ```

+Alternatively, you can create it as a servic via systemd: [HowTo link](https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/)

 ## Generate SSL Keys

+We operate the webserver over https, at this time Flask's Werkzeug on the Pi doesn't generate sufficent keys to an ad-hoc SSL context, so we generate a pair on our own.

 ```bash
 openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 365
 ```
 Copy the results into the /home/pi/skill-server-imirror/certs/ folder.

-Put the motion sensor in the correct PINs
+Connect the motion sensor ito the correct GPIO PINs
 ```
 PIR SENSOR
 GPIO GND [Pin 6]